WebTrit/webtrit_adapter/README.md

-# WebtritAdapter
+# WebTrit Adapter

-To start your Phoenix server:
+To start the WebTrit Adapter server:

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4001`](http://localhost:4001) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Configuration